CodeYourFuture/Module-Databases/Big-Spender/readme.md

 - [ ] All queries are written in SQL
 - [ ] All queries are correct and I have tested them in the database
 - [ ] I have opened a pull request with my answers written directly into this README.md file

+Questions on big-spender Data to explore:
+Find all the names of the tables in big-spender
+    => \dt
+Find all the expense types where they start with the letter B
+    => select expense_type from expense_types where expense_type ilike 'B%';
+How many transactions happened in April 2021?

+    => select count(*) from spends where date BETWEEN '2021-04-01' and '2021-04-30';
+    or
+     => select count(*) from spends where date >= '2021-04-01' and date <= '2021-04-30';
+How many covid-19 transactions occurred in March 2021?
+How many in total?
+    =>select s.expense_area_id, e.expense_area, s.date from spends as s left join expense_areas as e on s.expense_area_id = e.id where s.date >= '2021-03-01' and date < '2021-04-01' and s.expense_area_id = 8;

+Group the covid-19 transactions by month (ie- how many covid-19 transactions occurred per month)?
+    =>select count(e.expense_area),s.expense_area_id, e.expense_area, s.date from spends as s left join expense_areas as e on s.expense_area_id = e.id where s.expense_area_id = 8 group by s.date, s.expense_area_id, e.expense_area;

+Which supplier spent the most in March 2021?
+How much did they spend?
+    =>select s.supplier_id, su.supplier, s.date, sum(s.amount) from spends s join suppliers su on su.id = s.supplier_id where date >= '2021-03-01' and date < '2021-04-01' group by s.supplier_id, su.supplier, s.date order by sum(s.amount) desc;
+Which supplier supplied the covid-19 expense areas in March and how much did they spend?
+    =>select s.supplier_id, su.supplier, e.expense_area, s.date, sum(s.amount) from spends s join suppliers su on su.id = s.supplier_id join expense_areas e on e.id = s.expense_area_id where date >= '2021-03-01' and date < '2021-04-01' and e.expense_area ilike 'covid%' group by s.supplier_id, su.supplier,e.expense_area, s.date order by expense_area, sum(s.amount) desc;

+Give the top 10 expense areas by amount spent

+    => select e.expense_area, sum(s.amount) from spends s join expense_areas e on e.id = s.expense_area_id where expense_area not ilike 'balance sheet' group by e.expense_area order by sum(s.amount) desc limit 10;

+Give the top 5 suppliers with the highest average spend rounded 2 decimal places and provide the number of transactions they have completed
+    => select ROUND( avg(s.amount), 2), count(s.amount), su.supplier from spends s join suppliers su on su.id = s.supplier_id group by su.supplier order by avg(s.amount) desc limit 5;